 A child is considered tardy if he/she arrives after 8:05 a.m.
-When a child is tardy, one of two things can happen.
-Either the teacher must stop working with the rest of the class to explain what the tardy child has missed, or the tardy child misses important information about what is expected that day.
+When a child is tardy it interferes with the learning process that includes missing important information about what is expected that day.

 If a pattern of absences or tardiness develops: